datadryad/dryad-app/app/views/layouts/_our_platform.html.md

 <h2>History<a name="history"></a></h2>

 <p>Dryad's original iteration launched in 2009 and was built upon the open-source DSpace repository software.
-In 2019, Dryad merged with Dash, a data publication service developed at the [University of California Curation Center](http://www.cdlib.org/uc3) (UC3), a program at [California Digital Library](http://www.cdlib.org) (CDL).</p>
+In 2019, Dryad merged with Dash, a data publication service developed at the <a href="http://www.cdlib.org/uc3">University of California Curation Center</a> (UC3), a program at <a href="http://www.cdlib.org">California Digital Library</a> (CDL).</p>